leanprover/theorem_proving_in_lean4/type_classes.md

 synthesizer is invoked, and the resulting type is obtained from the output parameter `γ`.
 In the example above, we defined two instances.
 The first one is the homogeneous multiplication for natural numbers.
 The second is the scalar multiplication for arrays.

-Note that you chain instances and generalize the second instance.
+Note that you can chain instances and generalize the second instance.
 ```lean
 # namespace Ex
 # class HMul (α : Type u) (β : Type v) (γ : outParam (Type w)) where